phac-nml/gnali/README.md

 ## Usage ##
 -----------

-Your input file must be of format `.csv`, and should contain a list of genes (as HGNC symbols) to test.
+Your input file must be of format `.csv` or `.txt`, and should contain a list of genes (as HGNC symbols) to test.
 It should not contain any blank lines until the end of the list.

 If an output file name is not specified, it will use a default name and gNALI